 To put it simply, trauma therapy is a type of mental health treatment designed to help clients who have experienced trauma.
 This type of therapy can help with all kinds of traumatic experiences, from childhood abuse to having experienced a car accident.
 During trauma therapy, clients are encouraged to process the experience in a way that allows them to gain a new understanding of how living with the trauma has impacted their life.
 Trauma therapy is also conducted in a way that specifically avoids re-traumatizing the client in the same way that, when someone has broken their leg, they avoid walking on it by using crutches.

-Five Surprising Benefits of Trauma Therapy
+5 Surprising Benefits Of Trauma Therapy

 Of course, reducing negative feelings and after-effects of trauma are a benefit of participation in trauma therapy, but there are some other benefits you may not have previously considered: